pytorch/pytorch/docs/source/compile/index.rst

 If you happen to be running your model on an Ampere GPU, it's crucial to enable tensor cores.
 We will actually warn you to set
 `torch.set_float32_matmul_precision('high')`

-::func::`torch.compile` works over ::class::`torch.nn.Module` as well as functions so you can pass in your entire training loop.
+:func:`~torch.compile` works over :class:`~torch.nn.Module` as well as functions so you can pass in your entire training loop.

 The above example was for inference but you can follow this tutorial for an `example on training <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>__`

-Gotchas: Dynamic shape support, distributed training, export, custom backends

 Optimizations
 -------------

 Optimizations can be passed in :func:`~torch.compile` with either a backend mode parameter or as passes.
 To understand what are the available options you can run
-:func:`~torch._inductor.list_options()`` and :func:`~torch._inductor.list_mode_options`
+:func:`~torch._inductor.list_options`` and :func:`~torch._inductor.list_mode_options`

-The default backend is `backend="inductor"` which will likely be the most reliable and performant option for most users and library maintainers, other backends are there for power users who don't mind more experimental community support.
+The default backend is `inductor` which will likely be the most reliable and performant option for most users and library maintainers, other backends are there for power users who don't mind more experimental community support.

-You can get the full list of community backends by running :func:`~torch._dynamo.list_backends``
+You can get the full list of community backends by running :func:`~torch._dynamo.list_backends`

 .. autosummary::
     :toctree: generated